 After months of trials and more trials focused on optimizing the commercial viability of the product, the founders knew their idea had life beyond the lab and science publications.
 They knew they could develop a new, innovative product to target and kill bacteria in medical applications.

 The team immediately reached out to the innovation arm of Chalmers University and filed for a patent.
 Then they engaged in intense market research, while continuing further experiments on resistant bacteria.

 By late 2017, the first patent was filed, the hydrogel had been proven to kill bacteria — including numerous resistant bacteria — and was safely used in biological environments without toxicity.
 Most importantly, the founders agreed their first product using the new technology should address wound care.

 By late 2017, the first patent was filed, the material proven to kill bacteria including numerous resistant bacteria

 With further support from Chalmers innovation Office and a seed funding from Chalmers Ventures, Amferia was officially incorporated in September 2018.
 Both Anand and Saba, completed their PhDs and jumped on board to continue their full-time journey, translating fundamental research into new products for human and animal health.

 Today Amferia is a talented team of seven, with dedicated personnel for business development, sales, clinical development, product development and production.

-Protected by strong patents granted in Europe and the U.S.
+Protected by strong patents granted in Europe, the U.S. and China

 Currently, strong patent protection extends over Amferia’s core technology and key intellectual property, creating the potential for rapid and robust growth into human and animal health care.
 Because the patents extend to both the U.S. and Europe, Amferia is poised to enter partnerships that enable market leadership well into the future.